|

 The committee was also unable to make headway on many of the

-same disagreements that stumped last year’s committee, including
+same disagreements that stumped last years committee, including

 standards for voter identification, vote verification and